Diary of Ebenezer 'Edward' Barron, 1901 - Part 3

 wonder if they were really Boers

-as before going out of [[?]]
+as before going out of walk

-being dangerous both toa man
+being dangerous both to man

-& least, it being as slippery,
+& beast, it being so slippery.

-Well they ^gradually got nearer some going
+Well they gradually got nearer some going

-to head us off others coming along
+to head us off others coming straight

-for us & at last I saw they were
+for us & at last I saw they wore

-Kaffirs ( but that is nothing
+Khaki ( but that is nothing

 to go by as some of The Boers

-also [[?]] which made us
+also wear it) which made us

-pretend with doubt
+proceed with doubt [[?]]

 We went like this for about

-we were with [[?]] from
+we were with scouts from

-pouns at [[?]]
-We came
+minds at rest We came

 up to the farm house together